Tech9Apps/whisper.js/README.md

 [![npm version](https://badge.fury.io/js/%40tech9app%2Fwhisper.js.svg)](https://badge.fury.io/js/%40tech9app%2Fwhisper.js)

-The Whisper library provides a convenient way to transcribe or translate audio files using Node.js.
-It utilizes the [Whisper C++](https://github.com/ggerganov/whisper.cpp) library under the hood to perform the audio processing tasks.
+The Whisper library is a powerful tool that offers a convenient way to transcribe or translate audio files using Node.js.
+It leverages the capabilities of the [Whisper C++](https://github.com/ggerganov/whisper.cpp) library, which is responsible for performing the underlying audio processing tasks.

-This library uses native Node.js addons to interface with the Whisper C++ library.
-It is compatible with Node.js versions 14 and above.
+By utilizing native Node.js addons, the Whisper library seamlessly integrates with Node.js applications.

 ## Pre-requisites